Eigenrieden Quarry: Climate neutrality in the extraction of raw materials

 Mineral Baustoff GmbH is one of seven partners in the ongoing ELMAR research project (8/2022–7/2025), which aims to integrate electric heavy-duty machines into the decarbonisation of the raw materials industry.
 The project, led by RWTH Aachen University, has received €6 million in funding from the German Federal Ministry for Economic Affairs and Climate Protection (BMKW).
 Vehicle manufacturing partner in the project is Volvo.

-Trial operation of the first electric self-driving Volvo heavy-duty haul truck in Eigenrieden is scheduled to start in the summer of 2024.
-In the future, three of these emission-free trucks will be in use at the quarry to transport the extracted limestone to the processing plant.
+After initial test runs in the fall of 2024, the start of trial operations of the electric and self-driving Volvo heavy-duty dump trucks in Eigenrieden is planned for the spring of 2025.
+The aim is to use three of these zero-emission tipper trucks in the quarry in the future to transport the extracted limestone to the processing plant.
+The prerequisite for this is that the tipper truck prototype from the research project proves itself as a market-ready product.
 These trucks will not only reduce the carbon footprint of the quarry; they will also make a lasting contribution to improving occupational safety and health during the raw material extraction work.

 • Mineral Group is at the very beginning of the construction value chain – and we see it as our duty to contribute to the creation of a more resource-efficient and climate-friendly life cycle for buildings and other structures.